yongaifadian1/MNV-17/README.md

 ## English Version

-### MNV-17 Demo: Nonverbal Vocalization Recognition
+### MNV-17: Nonverbal Vocalization Recognition

-This repository demonstrates the excellent performance of Qwen2.5-Omni model fine-tuned on the [MNV-17 dataset](https://huggingface.co/datasets/maimai11/MNV_17) for Nonverbal Vocalization (NV) ASR recognition tasks.
+This repository demonstrates the excellent performance of Qwen2.5-Omni and Qwen2-Audio models fine-tuned on the [MNV-17 dataset](https://huggingface.co/datasets/maimai11/MNV_17) for Nonverbal Vocalization (NV) ASR recognition tasks.
+It also provides inference scripts for Qwen2.5-Omni and Qwen2-Audio.

 **[Click here for interactive audio demo](https://yongaifadian1.github.io/MNV-17/)**